 Fans of Northern Light will see similarities between this and Northern Light's "Custom Search Folders," which also group results into categories, in real time.
 A key difference is presentation.
 Northern Light's folders, which have always been a useful alternative way to scan results, have always been tucked off to the side of its main results.
 Teoma's categories are front in center before the users, which will likely increase use.

 How about Teoma's main results, the "Web Page" section -- what's there?
-These are the authority pages I talked about earlier, the pages that are more likely to answer your questions, in contrast to the Expert Links hub pages that don't provide answers but may lead you to pages that do.
+These are the pages that are more likely to answer your questions, in contrast to the Expert Links pages that don't provide answers but may lead you to pages that do.

 Teoma grew out of a federally funded project in 1998 at Rutgers University.
-The Teoma technology team is led by Gerasoulis and Professor Tao Yang, from University of California, Santa Barbara, who is chief scientist and vice president of research and development.
+The Teoma technology team is led by Professor Apostolos Gerasoulis, who now serves as Teoma's chief technology officer, and Professor Tao Yang, from University of California, Santa Barbara, who is chief scientist and vice president of research and development.
 Now a private company with funding from Hawk Holdings, Teoma hopes that it will establish some portal partnerships within the coming months.
 If not, then the Teoma site itself is likely to be expanded beyond the current demo.